Wedding Photographer at Hampton Court House

 This Impromptu shot happened later in the day and was quickly cobbled together on the patio by those nearby.

-At larger weddings, there’re moments throughout the day when the couple greet friends they haven’t had a chance to say hello to yet.
+At larger weddings, there are moments throughout the day when the couple greet friends they haven’t had a chance to say hello to yet.
 I’m always on the lookout for this.

-A lovely natural moment of Emma laughing with her new husband and a friend.
+Emma laughing with her new husband and a friend is a lovely natural moment.

-Another magic moment as the couple share a joke with the groom’s grandparents.
+Another magical moment is when the couple shares a joke with the groom’s grandparents.

 Your Hampton Court House Wedding Breakfast

-Wedding breakfasts take place in the Great Dining Room, which has the capacity for up to 150 guests seated around round tables.
+Wedding breakfasts occur in the Victorian Picture Gallery, which can accommodate up to 150 guests seated around round tables.
 The dining room has a glass skylight ceiling – a photographer’s dream.
-It meant I could shoot far later into the summer evening without the use of bounce flash.
-The Great Dining Room is off the Conservatory with its bar, leading out to the patio and gardens.
+I can shoot far later into the summer evening without using flash.
+The Victorian Picture Gallery is off the Conservatory with its bar, leading to the patio and gardens.

 Your photographer will probably have their meal at the same time as you, and it’s helpful if the venue provides one for them.
-They should ask you if you need any meals for your suppliers but do make sure they are catered for as it can be a long day.
+They should ask you if you need any meals for your suppliers, but ensure they are catered for, as it can be a long day.

-The best man announces the newly-weds into the Great Dining Room.
-Notice the ornate marble doorway – just one of the houses unique features.
+The best man announces the newlyweds into the Victorian Picture Gallery.
+Notice the ornate marble doorway – just one of the house’s unique features.

-The Great Dining Room set at half-capacity for a small wedding.
-Notice the skylight which provides pleasing light for photography
+The Victorian Picture Gallery is set at half-capacity for a small wedding.
+Notice the skylight, which provides pleasing light for photography.

-The dining room set more elaborately for an Indian wedding.
+The dining room is set more elaborately for an Indian wedding.

-After the couple and their guests take their seats, and before they start eating, I go round the room looking for the best natural moments to photograph.
+After the couple and their guests take their seats, and before they start eating, I go around the room looking for the best natural moments to photograph.

-Their niece: family moments like this are priceless and mean so much for couples to be able to look back on for years to come.
+Family moments like this with their niece are priceless and mean so much for couples to be able to look back on for years to come.

 Selfie shot: A proud father enjoys being with both of his daughters.

-Turning the tables on the photographer – it does happen!
+Weddings at Hampton Court House present all sorts of fun photography.
+Here, the groom turns the tables on the wedding photographer – it does happen!

 A kiss on the nose – I think Greg’s deadpan expression makes this natural wedding photo.

-A wider shot of the couple posing is also a reminder of who was sitting with them on the Top Table.
+A wider shot of the couple posing reminds them of who was seated at the Top Table.

 A happy family portrait of the bride with the groom’s parents.

-Photos like this not only please the couple, but parents of the toddler love them too!
+Photos like this not only please the couple, but the toddler’s parents love them too!

 As dinner is served, I snapped this of Grandfather with Grandson.